samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 ### Documentation Labeled Issues

-If the issue has to deal with minor typos or grammar mistakes, add a `good first issue` label to open it up for new contributors.
+If the issue has to do with minor typos or grammar mistakes, add a `good first issue` label to open it up for new contributors.
 If the issue is more involved, you will need to evaluate the priority level and add a `help wanted` label.
 Also, in these situations, you might need to get more information from the original poster before opening it up for contribution.

 ### Spam Issues